confluentinc/cp-demo/docs/index.rst

 +---------------+----------------+--------------------------------------------------------------------+--------+--------+

-All the brokers in this demo authenticate as ``broker``, and all other services authenticate as their respective names.
-Per the broker configuration parameter ``super.users``, as it is set in this demo, the only users that can communicate with the cluster are those that authenticate as ``broker``, ``schemaregistry``, ``client``, ``restproxy``, ``client``, or users that connect via the ``PLAINTEXT`` port (their username is ``ANONYMOUS``).
-All other users are not authorized to communicate with the cluster.

-This demo :devx-cp-demo:`automatically generates|scripts/security/certs-create.sh` simple SSL
+This demo :devx-cp-demo:`automatically generates|scripts/security/certs-create.sh` simple SSL certificates and creates keystores, truststores, and secures them with a password.
-certificates and creates keystores, truststores, and secures them with a password.
-To communicate with the brokers, Kafka clients may use any of the ports on which the brokers are listening.
-To use a security-enabled port, they must specify security parameters for keystores, truststores, password, or authentication so the Kafka command line client tools pass the security configuration file :devx-cp-demo:`with interceptors|scripts/security/client_with_interceptors.config` or :devx-cp-demo:`without interceptors|scripts/security/client_without_interceptors.config` or with these security parameters.
+End clients (non-CP clients) authenticate using mTLS via the broker SSL listener.
+They should never use the TOKEN listener which is meant only for internal communication between Confluent components.

 #.
 Verify the ports on which the Kafka brokers are listening with the